Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/pde/laplaceequation.md

 Now for our final case, case 2\\
 **Case 2:** \\(\Theta (\theta) = A\cos(\sqrt{-k} \theta) + B\sin(\sqrt{-k} \theta)\\).
 Now let's check if this can be \\(2\pi\\)-periodic, i.e. \\(\Theta (\theta) = \Theta (2\pi + \theta)\\).
 Plugging this in yields,
 \\[A\cos(\sqrt{-k} \theta) + B\sin(\sqrt{-k} \theta) = A\cos(\sqrt{-k} (2\pi + \theta)) + B\sin(\sqrt{-k} (2\pi + \theta))\\]
+Now to simplify this we will need the following trig-identities:

 \\
 \\
 \\